 In addition to publishing horror related news and reviews (some of which will eventually appear), there are hopes to use this website to maintain a comprehensive list of active horror blogs and resources.

 The creation of this site was inspired by the owners mother, partner, and mentors.
 For those that read, thank you for taking the time out of your day.

-Oh, and in case anyone’s actually wondering: the "Twilight" in the site's title stems from "The Twilight Zone," not from those freaking YA novels and films.
+Oh, and in case anyone was truly curious, the "Twilight" in the site's name actually comes from "The Twilight Zone," not the younge adult books and movies.

 Various columns that do not necessarily fit into the theme of small press has ben subsequently archived.
 The above column was first published in Dark Discoveries Magazin and ran for several issues in The Scream Factory before moving on to Cemetery Dance.

 The requisite "best of..." post is now available.
 It is, of course, restricted to the books of horror, a group that, in a clear indication of devotion to the nature of this website.
 Without further ado, the top three are as follows:

 "I had high expectations of Anti Lebanon.
 These expectations were exceeded.
 In my view, Shuker's latest novel stands on par with, and in most respects is superior to, the work of Arundhati Roy, Michael Ondaatje, Kazuo Ishiguro, and James Kelman.
 It is that good."

 "This collection of short stories is nothing short of stellar.
 The characters are down on their luck, desperate people, haunted by their choices and the state of their lives.
 There’s something beautifully disturbing in these characters horrific evolutions as the story events forever change them."